 (6) Increased Benefit of Special Use Valuation.
-In contrast to the preceding provisions that would make the estate and gift tax more burdensome, the Ways and Means Committee bill, effective January 1, 2022, would increase the cap on the "special use" reduction in the estate tax value under section 2032A of real property used in family farms and other family businesses, which currently is \$750,000 indexed for inflation since 1998 (\$1,190,000 in 2021).
-Such an increase has often been offered by lawmakers opposed to across-the-board repeal or reduction of the estate tax as a way to target relief to the family farms and businesses that are often cited as justifications for such repeal or reduction.
+In contrast to the preceding provisions that would make the estate and gift tax more burdensome, the Ways and Means Committee bill, effective January 1, 2022, would increase the limit on the reduction under section 2032A in the estate tax value of real property used in a family farm or other family business resulting from valuing the real property in that farm or business use, even if that is not its "highest and best use."
+Currently the limit on that reduction is \$750,000, indexed for inflation since 1998 (\$1,190,000 in 2021).
+Such an increase in the limit has often been offered by lawmakers opposed to across-the-board repeal or reduction of the estate tax as a way to target relief to the family farms and businesses that are often cited as justifications for such repeal or reduction.
 An example is the opposition of Ways and Means Committee Democrats to the "Death Tax Repeal Act of 2015" (H.R.
 1105) discussed in Part 16.a above.
-But, unlike section 3 of Senator Sanders' "For the 99.5 Percent Act" (see Part 25.b(3) above), which would increase the limitation to only \$3 million, indexed for inflation going forward, the Ways and Means Committee proposal would raise the limitation to \$11.7 million (which happens to be the current basic exclusion amount), indexed going forward.
-This is estimated to decrease revenues by \$317 million over ten years.
+Unlike section 3 of Senator Sanders' "For the 99.5 Percent Act" (see Part 25.b(3) above), which would increase the limit to only \$3 million, indexed for inflation going forward, the Ways and Means Committee proposal would raise the limit to \$11.7 million (which happens to be the current basic exclusion amount), indexed going forward.
+Even so, the proposal would not really reduce the estate tax on a family farm or business as such; it would merely prevent a tax, for example, on a speculative prospect of development that is faced by such businesses very unevenly.
+Thus, this proposal should not be expected to be viewed by owners of family farms and businesses as much of a consolation.
+It is estimated to decrease revenues by \$317 million over 10 years.